 - service – communicating with the Polish Power Exchange written in Flux.

-The biggest challenge in the first stage of the project was to learn – with all the complex processes and dependencies – the business area, for which an appropriately dimensioned and efficient solution had to be prepared in the form of a web application.
+The biggest challenge in the project’s first stage was to learn – with all the complex processes and dependencies – the business area, for which an appropriately dimensioned and efficient solution had to be prepared as a web application.
 Close cooperation with the client and his support in this area equipped DevOpsi employees with the necessary knowledge.

 Further challenges concerned the technological level and included: